BertilBraun/Manga-Viewer/README.md

 ## Project Overview

+This application transforms online manga, traditionally presented in a long, scrollable format, into a series of discrete, well-defined pages.
+Achieving this involves a complex process of identifying natural split points within the manga, such as blank lines or spaces between illustrations, to ensure each page is segmented appropriately for a traditional reading experience.
+This segmentation process is sophisticated, typically requiring around one minute per chapter due to the need for careful analysis and processing of the manga's content to determine these split points automatically.

-This application fetches online manga, which are typically presented in a long, scrollable format, and processes them into discrete, well-defined pages.
-These pages are then displayed two at a time, side by side, much like an open comic book.
-This not only makes for easier reading but also brings the familiar and beloved experience of reading a physical manga or comic book into the digital realm.
+Once processed, these pages are then displayed two at a time, side by side, emulating the experience of reading an open comic book.
+This format not only facilitates easier reading but also revives the cherished and familiar experience of reading physical manga or comic books in the digital age.

 ## Comparing Views